-Plumber jobs work for plumbing or mechanical engineering services contractors, building contractors, public sector bodies, or specialist contractors in the marine, chemical and gas industries.
-Of the 20,000 plumbing jobs and businesses in the UK, around 80 per cent of plumbers are sole traders.
+They work for plumbing or mechanical engineering services contractors, building contractors, public sector bodies, or specialist contractors in the marine, chemical and gas industries.
+Of the 20,000 plumbers and plumbing businesses in the UK, around 80 per cent are sole traders.

-Most plumber jobs start as apprentices straight from school or college and train on the job over a period of up to four years.
+Most start as apprentices straight from school or college and train on the job over a period of up to four years.

-There are plenty of opportunities for progression for plumbers in the plumbing industry.
+There are plenty of opportunities for progression in the industry.
 Once qualified, plumbers may decide to further their qualifications to NVQ/SVQ Level 4, or even degree level.
-Plumbers can work towards technician or supervisory level jobs, or specialise in a specific area of work such as heating, ventilation, refrigeration or air conditioning.
+They can work towards technician or supervisory level jobs, or specialise in a specific area of work such as heating, ventilation, refrigeration or air conditioning.
 Self-employed plumbers may run their own specialist firms.

 Contact the Industrial Division Team

 Candidates can submit a CV online using our Register online service.

 If you would like to receive notification of new industrial job opportunities by email please subscribe to the industrial mailing list.

 We don't have any jobs advertised for this job title at the moment.